Displaying & Grouping Wall Art

 Get A Gallery Look

 If a crisp, clean museum effect is what you’re after, imagine a line at that ever crucial 60 inches above the floor stretching across the wall.
 You’ll center your art along this imaginary line.
-Choose sleek, black gallery frames and large white mats for presentation. (psst, we can help you with that in our Print and Frame shop) How far between frames you ask?
+Choose sleek, black gallery frames and large white mats for presentation. (psst, we can help you with that with our Print & Frame Services) How far between frames you ask?
 That ever important 2-3 inches.

 And when hanging multiple sizes in a gallery together, always put the larger piece on the left side of the group.
 It’s proven more aesthetically pleasing to the eye!